 #9 – Really Big Shoe Issues

-Size 10 women’s shoes do not exist on this island!
+Size 10 women’s shoes do not exist in Taiwan!
 Seriously!
 They never told me that.
 Last year I was forced to buy men’s running shoes because I was desperate.
 I’ve learned the hard way, and now stock up on BIG SHOES whenever I visit the US or just order my favorite Asics from Amazon.

 The US Embassy does not exist here.
 The US has no “official” ties with Taiwan, in an effort to keep the peace with China.
 Since I did virtually NO research before moving here and I’m an ignorant American, I was a little shocked to find this out.
 They never told me…but then again, I never asked that question.

 Relocating to a new country can be overwhelming and incredibly stressful.
 Little things become big issues, like when you’re really, really hungry but have no idea what to eat so you dine at 7-11.
 Again.
 At first, you may feel like a fish swimming upstream, and then slowly life starts to feel almost “normal”.